The Digital Scholarship Repository at

 Withdrawal of Material

-The Repository is considered a permanent archive.
-Once deposited, a work will not be withdrawn; however, under some circumstances, it may be removed from view.
+Digital Commons @ Loyola Marymount and Loyola Law School is considered a permanent archive of the scholarly output of Loyola Marymount University community.
+Once deposited, a work cannot be withdrawn; however, under some circumstances, it may be removed from view. .

 - Authors or affected parties may request that works be removed for reasons of factual inaccuracy, plagiarism, or potential copyright infringement.

-- If a work is removed, a citation including original metadata will always remain, with a note regarding the removal, e.g. “removed at request of author,” or “removed at the discretion of …,” or “removed by legal order.”
+If the request results in a successful removal, the full bibliographic citation of the work will remain in Digital Commons @ LMU/LLS with a note regarding the removal, e.g. “removed at request of author,” or “removed at the discretion of …,” or “removed by legal order.”

 Preservation and Stewardship